bwagner/self_ref_yt_vid/README.md

 Generate a video of **continuously updating QR codes** that point to the *current timestamp* of your audio on YouTube.
 Viewers can pause at any moment, scan the on-screen QR, and jump straight to that exact time. ([example](https://www.youtube.com/watch?v=deqMGh-Hu2w))

+For a different take see [A Video That Points to Itself: Self-Referencing Audio on YouTube with QR Codes](https://bwagner.github.io/self_ref_yt_vid/)

 > **Use case:** Long podcasts, lectures, musical jam sessions, or interviews uploaded to YouTube.
 > This script makes it easy to bookmark and share precise moments with a phone camera—no scrubbing required.